 Since you clicked on Show VPN status in menu bar, you can now easily control your connectivity with few clicks straight from the menu bar.

-To make sure that your connection is successful, check out this article or contact Customer Success Sharks.
+To make sure that your connection is successful, check out this article.